 Within social sciences, authorship is most commonly based on writing, as in the humanities.
 However, there may be cases where authors can be included in the author list without having written.
 In such instances, the area of research is more relevant to the medical and science concepts of co-authorship.
 For example, the American Psychological Association (APA) has guidelines for co-authorship similar to those in medicine.
 Authorship is not only attributed to persons writing a manuscript, but should include others who have made a substantial contribution to a study.

 A scientific publication in medicine will usually have multiple authors.
-What counts towards authorship is most often regulated by the Vancouver rules.
+What counts towards authorship is most often regulated by the Vancouver recommendations.

-As an attempt to solve problems with misuse of authorship, the International Committee of Medical Journal Editors (The Vancouver Group, 1985) worked out a standardized set of criteria for authorship, the Vancouver rules.
+As an attempt to solve problems with misuse of authorship, the International Committee of Medical Journal Editors (The Vancouver Group, 1985) worked out a standardised set of criteria for authorship, the Vancouver recommendations.
 Most journals, faculties and research institutions in the field of medicine support the authorship criteria of the Vancouver Group.
-These rules have become an international standard for authorship in medical disciplines.
+These recommendations have become an international standard for authorship in medical disciplines.

 Authorship should be based on the following:

-While in humanities and social sciences, authorship is based on writing a text, the Vancouver rules also include collaborative efforts as central to the notion of authorship.
+While in humanities and social sciences, authorship is based on writing a text, the Vancouver recommendations also include collaborative efforts as central to the notion of authorship.